-Vippa is a 1000-square-meter food and culture spot, situated in an old sugar warehouse building on the tip of the harbor in Oslo.
+Vippa is a 1000-square-meter food and culture spot, situated in an old sugar warehouse building on the tip of the harbour in Oslo.
 I like the rustic design and the good vibe of the large market hall filled with food “trucks”, serving street food dishes from all corners of the world, with a focus on organic food.
 Most of the food stalls also have vegetarian/vegan options.

 The concept is still developing, and they arrange cultural events like concerts and happenings.
-The foundation Kretsløp is also working towards becoming a learning center where you can learn about food from farm to table, and the rooftop will become an urban garden project to contribute to making Oslo a greener city and to inspire others to follow the green trend of urban gardening.
+The foundation Kretsløp is also working towards becoming a learning centre where you can learn about food from farm to table, and the rooftop will become an urban garden project to contribute to making Oslo a greener city and to inspire others to follow the green trend of urban gardening.

-From the city center, walk for 15 minutes along the harbor or take bus 60 from Oslo city to Vippetangen.
+From the city centre, walk for 15 minutes along the harbour or take bus 60 from Oslo city to Vippetangen.